 Code of Conduct Disciplinary Policy

-In order to maintain and enhance the credibility of the ESPCC CESP™ certification program the ESPCC has adopted the following procedures to allow individuals to bring complaints concerning the conduct of individuals who are CESP™ candidates or certificants’ to the ESPCC.
+In order to maintain and enhance the credibility of the ESPCC CESP™ certification program, the ESPCC has adopted the following procedures to allow individuals to bring complaints concerning the conduct of individuals who are CESP™ candidates or credential holders’ to the ESPCC.

-In the event an individual candidate or certificant violates the ESPCC Code of Conduct, CESP™ certification rules, or ESPCC policies the ESPCC may reprimand or suspend the individual or may revoke certification.
+In the event, an individual candidate or credential holders violates the ESPCC Code of Conduct, CESP™ certification rules, or ESPCC policies the ESPCC may reprimand or suspend the individual or may revoke certification.

 The grounds for sanctions under these procedures may include, but are not necessarily limited to: